 Rev. Todd Boling

-Originally from Western Kentucky, Rev. Todd Boling is an ordained Baptist minister affiliated with the Cooperative Baptist Fellowship.
-He graduated from Campbellsville University with a degree in Religious Education and the McAfee School of Theology with a Master of Divinity degree.
-Between degrees, he worked in campus ministry at Georgia Southern University and later served as Chaplain at Mars Hill College.
-In addition to his background in college work, Todd also brings vast experience in hospital chaplaincy, having completed his Clinical Pastoral Education (CPE) Residency at the Atlanta Medical Center and working as a CPE Supervisor In Training at the esteemed Cleveland Clinic.
+Originally from Western Kentucky, Rev. Todd Boling has served as a chaplain at TCU since August of 2011.
+He graduated from Campbellsville University with a bachelors degree in Religious Education and the McAfee School of Theology with a Master of Divinity degree.
+Between degrees, he worked in campus ministry at Georgia Southern University and after seminary served as the University Chaplain at Mars Hill University.
+In addition to his background in higher education, Todd also brings vast experience in hospital chaplaincy, having completed his Clinical Pastoral Education (CPE) Residency at the Atlanta Medical Center and working as a CPE Supervisor In Training at the esteemed Cleveland Clinic.
 In his free time, Todd loves trying new restaurants, going to movies, reading, traveling, hiking, and spending time with family and friends.
-He is also a huge college basketball fan.

 Rev. Lea McCracken

 In these roles, Lea focuses on TCU’s covenant with the Christian Church (Disciples of Christ).
-As Disciples Campus Minister, she is the pastoral presence to Disciples students, faculty, and staff, offering leadership, resources, and programming for this constituency.
-And, as Church Relations Coordinator, she assists Rev. Kaufman in relational efforts to nurture the ties between TCU and the Disciples of Christ.
+As Associate Chaplain, she is a pastoral presence to TCU students, faculty, and staff, offering leadership, resources, and programming for the campus community.
+And, as Church Relations Officer, she nurtures the ties between TCU and the Disciples of Christ.
 This role includes connecting our TCU students with area congregations, communicating with our Disciples alumna/e, and serving as the presence of TCU to the denomination.
 Lea is ordained by the Christian Church (Disciples of Christ) and, prior to TCU, she spent over ten years in congregational ministry and chaplaincy.
 She is an alumna of the Religion Department at TCU and earned her Master of Divinity from Vanderbilt University.

 Ms. Mallory Nason

 Mallory handles all of the event coordination for Robert Carr Chapel.
 Prior to TCU, Mallory developed, owned, and managed a coffee shop in Austin, TX.
-Since moving to Fort Worth she spends her time adventuring around town with her husband, toddler, and two pups.
-Mallory loves drinking large amounts of coffee, finding the best breakfast tacos around, and the Golden State Warriors.
+Since moving to Fort Worth she spends her time adventuring around town with her husband, children, and pups.
+Mallory loves drinking large amounts of coffee, finding the best breakfast tacos around, and gardening.